opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## The immediate impact of the Open Source Festival

-**Amanda Casari:** What are you most excited about for the next few years — from the work you've been building up to at this point, and where you're imagining things to go?
+**amanda casari:** What are you most excited about for the next few years — from the work you've been building up to at this point, and where you're imagining things to go?

 **Samson Goddy:** Yeah, so I think one of the things I saw over time, I mean, I've seen it from a, from a smaller standpoint, and from someone that can be pretty hard on myself to know when I'm successful or not, was when I did the (Open Source) Festival for the first time because that was my biggest gallery locally that I planted myself alongside my colleagues from all over the continent.